True confession: Sometimes I hate making dinner.

 I could go on and on.
 I cook — and read and write and think about food — not because cooking is trendy (though it is) or gardens and green living are “in” (though they are) but because I believe that food is foundational.
 Without growing and making and understanding food, we are missing an essential part of life.

-I want to say: I hear you.
+So.
+I hear you.
 Cooking can be a grind.
 But it’s vital.
 And maybe with a change of attitude, a new way of looking at dinner, it can become less of a chore and more of a challenge, a contest to be won.